-While every business remains unique, a managed security awareness training program can sharply reduce your vulnerability to phishing attacks and other forms of social engineering.
-Listed below are some of the top U.S.-based vendors in the rapidly expanding field of cyber security awareness training.
+A managed security awareness training program can sharply reduce your vulnerability to phishing attacks and other forms of social engineering.
+Listed below are some of the top U.S.-based vendors in the rapidly expanding field of cybersecurity awareness training.
 Although not comprehensive, this list should give you an idea of the various security training companies in the market.

 Dublin-based Kaseya, a leading provider of IT infrastructure management solutions, recently purchased ID Agent.
 Headquartered in Bowie, Maryland, ID Agent offers a security awareness training product called BullPhish ID.
 It not only provides simulated phishing attacks and educational campaigns, but it also monitors the Dark Web for stolen credentials.

 Celebrity hacker Kevin Mitnick serves as the Chief Hacking Officer for this company, which specializes in security awareness training.
 The company’s slogan: “Human Error.
 Conquered.”
-Their corporate office is in Clearwater, FL.
+Meanwhile, their corporate office is in Clearwater, FL.

 Security awareness statistics provided by Webroot, a company that first started in 1997, show that programs that combine phishing attack simulations with interactive training sessions are more than twice as effective as programs that offer phishing simulations alone.
 Meanwhile, Webroot’s corporate office is in Broomfield, CO.

-Founded in 2003, Barracuda is a long-time leader in the data backup protection field.
-The company entered the security awareness training sphere after acquiring PhishLine in 2018.
-Their corporate office is in Campbell, CA.
+Founded in 2003 and headquartered in Northern California, Barracuda is a long-time leader in the data backup protection field.
+However, the company only entered the security awareness training sphere after acquiring PhishLine in 2018.

-Launched in 2005 as a social engineering testing tool for an audit and consulting firm, PhishingBox merged with eLink Design in 2016, kicking off a period of rapid expansion.
-Their corporate office is in Lexington, KY.
+Launched in 2005 as a social engineering testing tool for an audit and consulting firm, PhishingBox merged with eLink Design in 2016.
+This merge kicked off a period of rapid expansion for the company.
+Meanwhile, their corporate office is in Lexington, KY.

 In 2018, this long-running enterprise security company acquired Wombat Security, a Pittsburgh-based outfit specializing in phishing attack solutions.
 Proofpoint serves as the sole data provider for Stanford University.
-The Proofpoint corporate office is in Sunnyvale, CA.
+Meanwhile, the Proofpoint corporate office is located in Sunnyvale, CA.

-The security training program at Ataata was developed by high-level members of the American military, law enforcement and intelligence communities.
+High-level members of the American military, law enforcement and intelligence communities developed the security training program at Ataata.
 However, it was acquired by Mimecast in July 2018.
-Ataata’s corporate office sits in Bethesda, MD.
+Meanwhile, Ataata’s corporate office sits in Bethesda, MD.

-On the market since 2008, Cofense’s PhishMe product is employed by 2,000 small and medium-sized enterprises and over 29,000,000 end-users across the world.
-The Cofense corporate office is in Leesburg, VA.
+On the market since 2008, Cofense’s PhishMe product is employed by 2,000 small and medium-sized enterprises.
+Meanwhile, the Cofense corporate office sits in Leesburg, VA.

-CEO Nick Santora used to be the cyber security advisor at NERC (North American Electric Reliability Corporation), the organization that protects the power grid in North America.
+CEO Nick Santora used to be the security advisor at NERC (North American Electric Reliability Corporation).
+Of course, NERC is the organization that protects the power grid in North America.
 He founded Curricula in 2015, while the corporate office is in Atlanta, GA.

 This company trains its staff in “human elicitation as a science.”
 In addition to simulated phishing attacks, they also offer espionage simulations developed using former Special Forces operatives and ex-members of the Intelligence community.
-Their corporate office is in Annapolis, MD.
+Meanwhile, their corporate office is located in Annapolis, MD.